 Despite their differences, Marianne and Connell are drawn to each other.
 He’s easy on the eyes, with understated charm, but Marianne likes his intellect and soulfulness just as much.
 Connell, in turn, finds her both attractive and intimidating but is jazzed by her smarts and the warmth she shows him.
 When they gaze at each other, their connection is electric, and it’s something neither has experienced with anyone else in their lives.

 Yet, despite their burgeoning connection, one that will encompass mind, body, and soul, there are plenty of gaps between them.
 He’s working class, proud, and keenly aware of the macho requirements to be a regular bloke at his school.
 She’s often strident and has little use for the locals or their small-town mentality.
 When the two start their relationship, Connell asks Marianne to keep it hush-hush.
 He doesn’t want the grief from his judgmental friends.
 Marianne goes along with his wishes, because she wants to be with him, but also because she’s battling issues of self-worth.
-Her mother is a cold as ice and her older brother is little more than an entitled bully.
+Her mother is as cold as ice and her older brother is little more than an entitled bully.

 The series is wise to show them circling each other, getting to know each other through school events, and their private conversations.
-Theirs is a slow build, but when they finally have sex, the story doesn’t cut away as soon as it starts as so many movies and shows do.
+Theirs is a slow build, but when they finally have sex, the story doesn’t cut away as soon as it starts like so many movies and shows do.
 Instead, the scene goes on for ten minutes, moving effortlessly from their conversation to gentle kissing to fumbling disrobing.
 Director Lenny Abrahamson (ROOM) keeps the camera close to their faces the whole time, making for one of the most intimate and erotic set pieces ever captured on screen.

-Connell has strong feelings for her, and vice versa, but he ruins the good thing they’ve got going when he invites a girl from his clique to a school dance instead of his secret girlfriend.
+Connell has strong feelings for Marianne, and vice versa, but he ruins the good thing they’ve got going when he invites a girl from his clique to a school dance instead of his secret girlfriend.
 A hurt and pissed Marianne dumps him, hard, and it takes Connell a while to realize what he’s lost.
-Even his mother, played knowingly by Sarah Greene, in a terrific supporting turn, lambasts her son for his immaturity.
-When it finally dawns on how awful he was, he breaks down and messages Marianne, begging for forgiveness.
+Even his mother, played knowingly by Sarah Greene in a terrific supporting turn, lambasts her son for his immaturity.
+When it finally dawns on Connell how awful he was, he breaks down and texts Marianne, begging for forgiveness.
 But she’s just as proud and gives him the cold shoulder.
 Not long after, he heads off to the university at Dublin to pursue a writing career, still pining for Marianne and ruing his stupidity.